Baked Paneer Kulcha

 5. Sprinkle some black cumin seeds and coriander leaves, gently roll a little bit again so that they stick to the kulcha

-6. Meanwhile pre-heat the oven to 400 degrees Fahrenheit or 200 degrees Celsius and line a baking tray with parchment paper
+6. Meanwhile pre-heat the oven to 400 F or 200 C and line a baking tray with parchment paper

-7. Place the kulchas and bake for 20 minutes or until golden brown.
+7. Place the kulchas and bake for 20 mins or until golden brown.
 Your Baked Paneer Kulchas are ready.
-Apply some butter and enjoy with your favorite gravy.
+Apply some butter and enjoy with your favourite gravy.

 One comment